xockcin/bitgame-ultra/NOTES.md

 1. Implement counting down instead of up.
 Make a lose frame that shows up if you lose.
 2. Create an introductory version that explains the concept with one, two and four bits.
 3. Separate out the compoments.

+Okay, I have now changed the game so that the game counts down instead of up, and you lose if you don't solve the puzzle in the required number of steps.
+You can also cheat by clicking on the step counter.